Wrapped fragSOL (WFRAGSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped fragSOL Historical Price

-According to the latest data gathered on Wrapped fragSOL live price page, the current price of Wrapped fragSOL is 137.53USD.
-The circulating supply of Wrapped fragSOL(WFRAGSOL) is 576.91K WFRAGSOL , giving it a market capitalization of $79.48M.
+According to the latest data gathered on Wrapped fragSOL live price page, the current price of Wrapped fragSOL is 132.06USD.
+The circulating supply of Wrapped fragSOL(WFRAGSOL) is 582.00K WFRAGSOL , giving it a market capitalization of $76.81M.

 How Does Wrapped fragSOL (WFRAGSOL) Price Prediction Module Work?